DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Bring it on!"

-With a <span title="jp. バチン No idea how to call it in english">smack</span> metal lock has been opened Demon's fire bullet wasn't able to hit Kay, but instead hit lock on bayonet's case.
+With a <span title="jp. バチン No idea how to call it in english">smack</span> metal lock has been opened Demon's fire bullet wasn't able to hit Kai, but instead hit lock on bayonet's case.
-Thanks to broken lock, Kay is able to take out his bayonet.
+Thanks to broken lock, Kai is able to take out his bayonet.

-"I'll be your opponent" - said Kay, while taking his bayonet, pointing its gun toward demon and placing his finger on trigger.
+"I'll be your opponent" - said Kai, while taking his bayonet, pointing its gun toward demon and placing his finger on trigger.

 All-purpose assault bayonet "Drake Nail".
 This weapon has been developed by MDA against non-human races using records from Great War.